Yago580/ebony-jackson/README.md

 ### the code
 I tried an interesting design pattern on this app by extracting all of the Dom interactions into a seperate api.
+This gave me a clean interface I could use rather than littering all the game logic with jQuery Dom manipulation

 ```javascript